2020 Nissan 370Z 50th Anniversary Edition brings nostalgia to the Big Apple

 "Peter Brock's competition-tuned 240Z changed the American motorsports landscape," says Ivan Espinosa, Nissan's VP of global product strategy and planning.
 "After the BRE 240Z debuted in 1970, Nissan/Datsun became one of the most successful companies in American motorsports -- with thousands of victories over the past five decades."

 The 50th-anniversary package will be available only on the 370Z's Sport trim.
-If the white/red scheme is a bit much for you, the silver/black look is a little more restrained.
+If the white-and-red scheme is a bit much for you, the silver-and-black look is a little more restrained.

 Under the hood lies the same 3.7-liter V6 making 332 horsepower and 270 pound-feet of torque, sent through a rev-matching six-speed manual transmission or a seven-speed automatic with paddle shifters, either of which are connected to a viscous limited-slip differential.
 Brakes are four-piston, 14-inch units up front and two-piston, 13.8-inch stoppers out back.
 All standard fare for the Sport trim.